 - Western Carolina University – BFA in Art

-We also have Transfer Agreements with North Carolina Independent Colleges and Universities, as well as Savannah College of Art and Design and North Carolina Wesleyan College.
+Wake Tech also has transfer agreements with North Carolina Independent Colleges and Universities, as well as the Savannah College of Art and Design and North Carolina Wesleyan College.

 - When you submit your transcript for review at Wake Tech, it is reviewed and courses that are equivalent to the AFA curriculum may receive transfer credit.
 Students find out which courses transfer after enrolling at Wake Tech.